Skip to content

 ocaml-eglot

-ocaml-eglot is a lightweight minor mode that enhances the Eglot experience for OCaml by exposing custom LSP requests from ocamllsp -- type enclosing, case analysis, hole navigation, and more.
+ocaml-eglot is a lightweight package that enhances Eglot for OCaml by exposing custom LSP requests from ocamllsp - type enclosing, case analysis, hole navigation, and more.
 It works with neocaml out of the box:

 (use-package ocaml-eglot